 Cayenne Pepper, Your New Favorite Flavor Enhancer

-Originating from Cayenne, French Guiana, these small, thin red peppers have become an integral part of many cuisines, such as Cajun, Mexican, and Southwestern American.
-They are of the nightshade family and have a close relation to jalapeno and bell peppers.
+Originating from Cayenne, French Guiana, these small, thin red peppers have become an integral part of many cuisines, such as Mexican, Southwestern American, or Cajun.

 Overall, cayenne pepper is not too spicy.
 It has a Scoville rating of 30,000 – 50,000 heat units, so it won’t make your eyes water if you are a real spicy eater.
 Some variants are even milder than you can imagine.